 Although do slice up any larger dried fruits.
 Alternatively, you can use a dried fruit mixture which comes already pre-mixed and may also include diced candied fruit peel.

 Yes, you can replace the dried fruit filling with shop-bought or home-made mincemeat filling.
 Mincemeat does not contain any mince or meat rather it is a traditional mix of dried fruits, suet, fruit peel, sugar and other ingredients, that is used to fill festive mince pies, Christmas puddings, and Christmas cakes.
-Using jarred mincemeat is a great time-saver and a good way to use up a jar or two that you may have left over.
+Using jarred mincemeat is a good time-saver and a good way to use up a jar or two that you may have left over or scored reduced-price after the festive season.

-Yes, you can switch out the spices and use whatever you prefer.
+Yes, you can switch out the mixed spice powder and use whatever you prefer.
 Such as cinnamon, ginger, nutmeg, cloves, allspice, pumpkin pie spice mix, apple pie spice mix, etc.

 Yes, the pastry can be prepared, wrapped in food wrap, and stored in the refrigerator for up to 3 days.
 Or place the wrapped pastry into a freezer bag and freeze for up to 3 months.

-Of course, if your short of time you can use ready-rolled or ready prepare short-crust pastry.
-Just ensure that it is vegan-friendly.
+Of course, if you're short of time you can use ready-rolled or ready prepare short-crust pastry.
+Just ensure that it is vegan-friendly which most are.

-For the best results, use a vegan margarine, butter, or baking spread that copes well with being baked, such as Stork.
-Light or low-fat versions are not recommended as they contain too much water and can affect the texture of the pastry.
+For the best results, use a vegan or dairy-free margarine, butter, or baking spread that copes well with being baked.
+We like to use Stork baking spread.
+Light or low-fat versions are not recommended as they contain too much water and could affect the texture of the pastry.

-- Use a weighing scale to prepare any baking recipe as this helps ensure consistent results and a higher success level!
+- Use a weighing scale to prepare any baking recipe as this helps ensure consistent results.

-- For a flaky shortcrust pastry, make sure your vegan margarine is cold and that you don't overwork the dough.
-Overmixing could make the pastry tough.
+- For a flaky shortcrust pastry, make sure your margarine is cold and that you don't overwork the dough as over-mixing could make the pastry tough.

-- Don't skip the chilling step for the pastry dough as it helps the fat to solidify, making the dough much easier to roll out and resulting in a flakier crust.
+- Don't skip the chilling step for the pastry dough as it helps the fat to solidify, making the dough much easier to roll out.

 - For an even top and bottom layer, use a weighing scale to ensure that the two pieces of pastry weigh the same.

-- Make sure to spread the dried fruit filling evenly across the pastry, leaving a small gap around the edges to make sealing the pie easier.
+- Make sure to spread the dried fruit filling evenly across the pastry, leaving a small gap around the edges to make sealing the pastry easier.

 - Using a bit of water to brush the edges of the bottom pastry layer will help to seal the pastry lid in place, preventing any filling from bubbling and escaping during baking.

-- Sprinkling sugar on top of the pastry right after it comes out of the oven will give it a tasty crunchy texture.
+- Sprinkling sugar on top of the pastry right after it comes out of the oven as this will give it a tasty crunchy texture.

 - Allow the slice to cool in the baking pan; this helps the filling set a bit, making it easier to slice through without making a mess.

-- Although delicious on its own, you can elevate this slice into a dessert by serving it warm with vegan custard, ice cream, or a dollop of vegan cream.
+- Although delicious on its own, you can turn this slice into a dessert by serving it warm with vegan custard, ice cream, or a dollop of vegan whipped cream or a drizzle of pouring cream.

 🍮 More traditional dessert pie recipes